AuroraD-Hub/RT2---assignment/README.md

 # Gazebo & RViz simulation
-This third assignment consists in a robot simulation based on ROS environment and in c++ language.
+This assignment consists in a robot simulation based on ROS environment and in c++ language and Jupyter Notebook.
 Gazibo and Rviz environment has been downloaded from [Prof. Carmine Recchiuto's repository](https://github.com/CarmineD8/final_assignment) for Robotics Engineering students of UNIGE.

 Some parameters has been already set in [slam_gmapping package](https://github.com/CarmineD8/slam_gmapping) needed for this simulation.